CodingLawyersClub/fundamentals/README.md

 Arrays are super important because when we query our database we often get back an array of data.
 However, an array of data for its own sake is pretty useless.
 Usually we want to go over that data and do something to each element in the list.
 That's where `.map` comes in.

-The `.map` goes over each element of the array and does whatever you'd like to each element, and then returns a brand new array with however you defined what to do with each element.
+The `map` goes over each element of the array and does whatever you'd like to each element, and then returns a brand new array with however you defined what to do with each element.
 Let's see this in action.
 Change the `componentDidMount()` to the following:

 ```
 componentDidMount() {